cevher/crossdomaingnn/README.md

 # Cross-Domain Recommender System with GNNs

 This repository contains the code for a **Graph Neural Network (GNN)-based cross-domain recommender system**, designed to transfer user preference information from one domain (e.g., Books) to another (e.g., Electronics) with high accuracy, even in cold-start scenarios.
 The approach integrates **contrastive learning**, **domain-adversarial training**, and **multi-relational graph modeling**, inspired by cutting-edge research in recommendation systems and large language models.
+We have used the Amazon Review Dataset provided at https://nijianmo.github.io/amazon/index.html by Ni, Li & McAuley, 2019.

 ## Table of Contents
 - [Background](#background)